 When you configure auditing and diagnostics in Unified Service Desk, keep in mind the following functionality:

-How Unified Service Desk auditing and diagnostics are configured and recorded is completely separate from the audit feature in Dynamics 365.
+How Unified Service Desk auditing and diagnostics are configured and recorded is completely separate from the audit feature in Dynamics 365 for Customer Engagement apps.

 Unified Service Desk auditing requires a Listener Hosted Control to record and save audit activity.
 Similarly, you can channel diagnostic logging using a Listener Hosted Control, but it’s not required, and by default, diagnostic logging is recorded on the local computer.